telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 ### Access to the Kubernetes network environment

 The locally running process wrapped by `telepresence` has access to everything that a normal Kubernetes pod would have access to.
-That means `Service` instances, their corresponding DNS entries, and any cloud resources your could normally access from Kubernetes.
+That means `Service` instances, their corresponding DNS entries, and any cloud resources you can normally access from Kubernetes.

 To see this in action, let's start a `Service` and `Deployment` called `"helloworld"` in Kubernetes, and wait until it's up and running.
 We'll check the current Kubernetes context and then start a new pod: